tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/其他问题_intl_en.md

 **Yes.** `Region` only indicates the location of the server and does not affect the regions where emails are sent to.

 [](id:que3)
-### Does SES support sending emails to multiple recipients at a time without them seeing each other.
+### Does SES support sending emails to multiple recipients at a time without them seeing each other?
 No.

 [](id:que4)